Sayan-AdhikaryM10/RestroGirls/README.md

-#🍽️ RestroGirls – Food Delivery Web Application
+<h1>🍽️ RestroGirls – Food Delivery Web Application</h1>

-RestroGirls is a responsive food delivery web application designed to provide users with an easy and smooth food ordering experience.
-The platform includes a user-friendly frontend and a secure admin panel for managing foods, categories, and orders.
+<p>RestroGirls is a responsive food delivery web application designed to provide users with an easy and smooth food ordering experience.
+The platform includes a user-friendly frontend and a secure admin panel for managing foods, categories, and orders.</p>

 -----------------------------------------------------------------------------------------------------------
-##🚀 Features
+<h2>🚀 Features</h2>
 👨‍🍳 User Side

 Beautiful and responsive homepage